-As part of its monitoring efforts the MCA established a broadband quality of service framework.
-Published in 2013 and revised later in 2016, the framework requires fixed broadband service providers to measure a number of QoS parameters and submit their report to the MCA.
-IAS providers are also required to publish the TSR information related to each IAS product, and in doing so would commit to a minimum access speed.
+As part of its monitoring efforts the MCA monitors the quality of broadband services based on the regulatory framework established in 2013 and revised later in 2016.
+The framework requires fixed broadband internet assess service providers to measure a number of QoS parameters and submit their report to the MCA.
+IAS providers are also required to publish the Typical Speed Range (TSR) information related to each IAS product, as a means of committing to a minimum access speed.

-In this regard the MCA ensures the availability of high-quality IAS by means of information requests from IAS providers.
+In this regard, the MCA ensures the availability of high-quality IAS by means of information requests from IAS providers.